saifulislam88/kafka-cluster/Kafka-Cluster-setup-on-Ubuntu.md

 ## 3-Broker Kafka Multi-Node Cluster with Zookeeper on Ubuntu 24

-Pre-requisits
+Pre-requisites
 - Kafka latest package
 - Ubuntu VMs(3 nodes)
 - Root Access

-### Add custom hostnames to /etc/hosts file
+### Step🌐1 — Add custom hostnames to /etc/hosts file
 Since we are creating `3` Ubuntu Servers with custom hostnames for kafka and zookeeper, we are required to add this ip to hostname mapping in `/etc/hosts` file

 `sudo vim /etc/hosts`